cvteras/cvteras/README.md

 The things that live in my repositories are sample work simulating real-life applications & case studies

-They are advisory, intended for instructional & brainstorming purposes only
+They are advisory, intended for instructional & idea generating purposes only

 No proprietary info in any shape of form is included therein, breaching no NDA, NON-Compete or an any other agreements